chakrabar/chakrabar.github.io/_posts/unpublished/2018-10-02-interview-notes.md

 2. Post vs Put: Generally post to create new resource, put for update.
 But actually, PUT is idempotent.
 You put on a given URI generally with an identifier: http://myservice.com/api/employees/33802
 3. SOA vs Microservices: Microservices are generally smaller, does one small functionality.
 It's independent.
 Has own datasource and can be deployed independently.
 4. Encapsulation vs Abstraction: Apparently, no one has one concrete convincing answer.
 Vaguely, abstraction is about what can be done without knowing the actual implementation, like interface or abstract class.
      1. Encapsulation is packing information/data & behavior together and providing selective access to do specific things, e.g. a class encapsulates properties & functions.
-Gives selective access withaccess modifiers.
+Gives selective access with access modifiers.
      2. Abstraction is more about generalization, like all animals are mammals.
 Encapsulation is more about implementation, e.g. it can maintain state, but you don't know how.
 5. WAP to implement pub-sub in JS and some weird shit of problems